wearegenuine/gnorm/app/templates/_README.md

 ## Common issues

 #### When I run `gulp`, the command line errors out.
 WTF?
 Make sure you've installed _ALL_ dependencies specified above.
-Also, make sure you have up-to-date versions of Ruby and Node.
+Also, make sure you have up-to-date versions of Node.

 #### Why is Gulp not picking up on changes that I made to a file?
 The `watch` task only picks up on changes made to files that existed when the task was started.
-When you edit a Gulp task, a config file, or add any new file to the `app` folder, you must stop and restart Gulp.
+When you edit a Gulp task, a config file, a twig `json` file, or add any new file to the `app` folder, you must stop and restart Gulp.